 - Explain how reptiles and amphibians are an important component of the natural environment.
 List four species that are officially protected by the federal government or by the state you live in, and tell why each is protected.
 List three species of reptiles and three species of amphibians found in your local area that are not protected.
 Discuss the food habits of all 10 species.

-- Describe how reptiles and amphibians reproduce.
+- Compare how reptiles reproduce to how amphibians reproduce.